man pages

 use a pager instead of a text editor?
 Sometimes you don't want to be able to

-pages is a bad idea).
+edit a file (changing man pages is a bad idea).
 It's also much faster when

 dealing with a very large file.
 A pager can begin to display the beginning of a